 2.1.
-Two Point Correlation Function
+Two point correlation functions

 A binary image of the cross section through porous media can be idealized as a two-phase medium consisting of pore and phase.
 We can define indicator function f for any position x in the material